Root Cause Analysis of Outliers in Unknown Cyclic Graphs: FURTHER DETAILS ON EXPERIMENTS

 Our method involves two hyperparameters: the threshold $\tau$ that distinguishes normal from anomalous features, and the regularization parameter $\alpha$ in the Graphical Lasso.
 A suitable choice of $\tau$ can be expected to depend on the strength of the intervention.
 Indeed, as shown in Figure~\ref{fig:tune_tau}, for lower intervention strengths it is beneficial to select a smaller $\tau$.
-This reflects the fact that an intervention strength of 5 only induces mild anomalies, since 5 is quite small compared to the noise variance in our simulation setup (for instance, for Gaussian noise, we sample the standard deviation of each noise term uniformly sampled from $[0.5, 2]$).
+This reflects the fact that an intervention strength of 5 only induces mild anomalies, since 5 is quite small compared to the noise variance in our simulation setup (for instance, for Gaussian noise, we sample the standard deviation of each noise term uniformly from $[0.5, 2]$).
 For our simulation studies, we set $\tau = 0.25$ to achieve reliable performance already at small intervention strengths.
 In practical applications, this threshold has the advantage of being intuitively interpretable: domain experts can often set it based on their expectation of how anomalous the data should appear in a given scenario.
-Otherwise, we recommend selecting $\tau$ after inspecting the anomaly scores of all features, potentially revealing to clusters of normal versus anormal features.
+Otherwise, we recommend selecting $\tau$ after inspecting the anomaly scores of all features, potentially revealing two clusters of normal versus anormal features.

-Regarding the regularization parameter $\alpha$, Figure~\ref{fig:tune_lambda} (left) shows that the best results are obtained for $\alpha = 0.001$.
+Regarding the regularization parameter $\alpha$, Figure~\ref{fig:tune_lambda} (left) shows that the best results are obtained for $\alpha = 0.01$.
 However, as seen in the right plot, Graphical Lasso frequently fails due to instability for such small $\alpha$ values.
-Therefore, we initialize with $\alpha = 0.1$ and increase it by a factor of 10 in case of failure.
-If the method still fails after two such increases, our implementation defaults to using the inverse covariance matrix instead.
+Therefore, we initialize with $\alpha = 0.1$ and add $0.5$ in case of failure.
+If the method still fails after seven such increases, our implementation defaults to using the inverse covariance matrix instead.
 In practice, this fallback was never required in our experiments.
 Another possible strategy to ensure success is to select $\alpha$ via cross-validation.
-While this approach is computationally more expensive, it achieves performance comparable to that obtained with $\alpha = 0.1$, as shown in the rightmost column of Figure~\ref{fig:tune_lambda} (left).
+However, this approach is computationally more expensive, and also yields weaker performance, as shown in the rightmost column of Figure~\ref{fig:tune_lambda} (left).

-\subsection{Precision Estimation}
+\subsection{Precision estimation}